-LHD representative will participate in a local Emergency Support Function 8 (ESF 8) or Local Emergency Planning Committee (LEPC) planning meeting at least once per BP to work with health and medical partners to strengthen community preparedness and response activities.
-The local ESF-8 or LEPC acts as an advisory committee of governmental and non-governmental partners to the LHD to integrate preparedness efforts across jurisdictions and to leverage funding streams.
+A LHD representative will participate in a local ESF 8 or LEPC planning meeting at least once per budget period to work with health and medical partners to strengthen community preparedness and response activities.
+The local ESF-8 or LEPC acts as an advisory committee of governmental and non-governmental partners to the local health department to integrate preparedness efforts across jurisdictions and to leverage funding streams.